jaqx0r/filtergen/README.md

 		--sport=http -j ACCEPT

-Note the explicit state checking here (which, in theory, makes the "! --syn" bit unnecessary, but a bit of defence in depth never hurt).
+Note the explicit state checking here (which, in theory, makes the `! --syn` bit unnecessary, but a bit of defence in depth never hurt).

-SIGNIFICANT DIFFERENCES FROM ACL SYNTAX
+## SIGNIFICANT DIFFERENCES FROM ACL SYNTAX

 There are a number of places where the filter language differs from the ACL language.
 They are not (well, not all) as gratuitous as one